Days 13-16 … Friday – Monday 14-17 August 2015

 This may drag on a bit so please bear with me.
 I want to share as much as I can on what the heck this grand walk means to me now.

 The last 100km or 5 days were filled with “pilgrim tourists”.
 Many don’t carry any backpacks.
 They simply raced past chatting away and party in the next town.

-It was very different from where I started.
+It was very different from where I started in Leon.
 But there’re many ways to Santiago and everyone will find their own.